Feeling Wired and Tired at the Same Time? Somatic Experiencing for Nervous System Dysregulation in Carlsbad, CA

 Clients often report: “For the first time, my body feels like it can rest without my mind spinning.”

-A Path Toward Regulation and Vitality
+A Path Toward Regulation & Vitality with Somatic Experiencing

 One client at Wholeness Collective shared: “I was constantly exhausted but couldn’t sit still.
 In SE, I learned to notice the buzzing in my legs and the heaviness in my shoulders.
-As we worked with those sensations safely, the wired feeling began to soften and real rest became possible.
+As we worked with those sensations safely, the wired feeling began to soften, and real rest became possible.
 I didn’t just feel less tired—I started feeling alive again.”

 Healing mixed states means moving from survival mode back into connection and flow.
 Benefits include: